- Parts of Thermal Transfer Printer

-A thermal transfer ribbon is a heat-sensitive carbon ribbon.
-Then, the ribbon is melted onto a label.
+A thermal transfer ribbon is a heat-sensitive carbon printer.
+Then, the printer is melted onto a label.
 This process transfers the ink onto the material, forming the image or words on the labels.
-These make the ribbons less likely to fade or become scratched.
-There are many types of materials to consider in choosing the right thermal transfer ribbon.
-But before doing so, it’s best to know the parts of the ribbon, too.
-There are four main parts to a thermal transfer ribbon.
+These make the printer less likely to fade or become scratched.
+There are many types of materials to consider in choosing the right thermal transfer printer.
+But before doing so, it’s best to know the parts of the printer, too.
+There are four main parts to a thermal transfer printer.

 This layer is either made from wax, wax-resin or resin.
 And it is the part that is transferred onto the material during the printing process.
 The material used for the ink determines the resistance of the label to the environment.

 Enables a better release of ink from the base PET film.

 This layer allows the heat transfer from the thermal head to the ink.

 The back shields the base PET film and thermal head.
 It also reduces static electricity issues and improves ribbon passage through the printer.

 Thermal Transfer Printer Type